 Lithological contacts defining the upper and lower greisen horizons separated by a mafic schist and ultramafic units (phlogopite schists) were interpreted from geological logging.
-The current interpretation represents a refinement of the previous interpretation used for the 2016 Mineral Resource estimate.
+The current interpretation represents a refinement of the previous interpretation used for the 2017 Mineral Resource estimate.
 In addition to geological domains, mineralisation envelopes were constructed based on a nominal 0.025% WO3 cut-off.
 Three mineralised domains were interpreted; the Main Zone, which consists of a continuous mineralised horizon associated with the mafic schist/upper greisen contact, and the Hangingwall and the Footwall Zones, which consists of a series of less continuous mineralised envelopes confined to the upper and lower greisen.

-Further evaluation of the geological data has led to the recognition of a spatially discrete high grade core within the Main zone of mineralisation which has been addressed by the introduction of a high grade sub-domain to constrain the estimation process.
-This has led to less grade smoothing across the domain boundary which has contributed to the reporting of lower tonnage at higher grades at a 0.1% WO3 cut-off from the updated model when compared to the previous estimate.
+Further evaluation of the geological data has led to the recognition of a spatially discrete high grade core within the Main zone of mineralisation which has been addressed by a high grade sub-domain to constrain the estimation process.
+This has led to less grade smoothing across the domain boundary.